drborges/foggy/README.md

 # Foggy

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/foggy`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Paperclip storage that abstracts fog assets into local temporary files regardless of where it is remotely stored.

+This gem is likely more useful in migration scenarios where you need to move away from a file system storage over to a remote one and there are loads of references to `asset.path` that rely on that path being local in the file system.

+**Note** this is an experimental project at this point and not all edge cases have been considered.

 ## Installation